 Kate has two previous world firsts under her belt – the Trans-Siberian Cycle Expedition (1993) when she became the first woman to cycle across the new Russia unsupported (aiding the children of Chernobyl), and the 25,000km Great Australian Cycle Expedition (2004/05) which included the first bicycle crossing of the Canning Stock Route by a woman.

-Kate’s latest challenge, Breaking the Cycle South Pole, will include the first bicycle crossing of the Antarctic continent via the South Pole (2016-17).
-The expedition outreach projects will benefit several initiatives that Kate learned about firsthand in Africa as well as run a leadership education programme by way of the soon-to-be created Breaking the Cycle Foundation.
+Kate’s latest challenge, Breaking the Cycle South Pole, will result in the first bicycle crossing of the Antarctic continent via the South Pole (2019-20).
+The expedition outreach projects will serve to build on Kate’s commitment to contribute towards ending extreme poverty and education.

-In March 2016 The University of Western Australia will be awarding Kate an honorary Doctor of Education degree for community service.
-She is a fellow of the Royal Geographic Society (UK) and a member of The Explorers Club (New York).
+In March 2016 The University of Western Australia awarded Kate an honorary Doctor of Education degree for community service.
+She is a fellow of the Royal Geographic Society (UK), a member of The Explorers Club (New York), an ‘Endorsed Supporter’ of the Duke of Edinburgh’s International Award and a Scout Ambassador.

 In 2014, Kate’s documentary ‘Njinga’ won two awards at the Action on Film International Film Festival in Los Angeles – best cinematography and best documentary (sport).
 ‘Njinga’, Kate’s second book, complements the documentary; her first, Out There and Back, chronicles the Australian expedition.